nicbrow3/Mediapipe-web/Architecture Guide.md

 This document outlines the data-driven architecture for the React-based workout tracking application using webcam pose estimation, specifically leveraging the **MediaPipe Pose** library.
 The core principle is the **separation of concerns**, dividing the application into three main parts:

 1.  **Data Configuration:** Static definitions for each exercise (properties, required MediaPipe landmarks, logic parameters, starting positions).
-2.  **Reusable Logic:** Functions that process MediaPipe landmark data based on the configuration to determine rep state, count reps, and check form.
+2.  **Reusable Logic:** Functions that process MediaPipe landmark data based on the configuration to determine rep state, count reps, and check form. **Logic is now pipeline-based, allowing for compound and extensible movement logic.**
 3.  **UI Components:** React components responsible for rendering the user interface, displaying data, and handling user interactions.

 This approach promotes modularity, scalability, maintainability, and testability.